 You must apply for an administrative review within 28 days of getting the decision.

-- post the completed form to the address on the application refusal letter or take it to the address in person
+- send your completed form in the method the application refusal letter suggests (by email, post or in person)

 The guidance notes tell you how to fill in the administrative review application form.